Nditah/vonage-sms/README.md

 `Non-Whitelisted Destination.
 Your Vonage account is still in demo mode.
 While in demo mode you must add target numbers to your whitelisted destination list.`

-Then know that you need to verify if the reipient phone number is registered as a test-phone number as stated in step 4.
+Then know that you need to verify if the recipient phone number is registered as a test-phone number as stated in step 4.